nlfiedler/zorigami/README.md

 #### Windows

-The application has not been tested on Windows, but building and testing should work.
-As expected, this is very complex because Windows was not made for this sort of thing.
+The application has not been tested on Windows, but building and running the automated tests does work.
+As expected, this process is very complex because Windows was not made for this sort of thing.

 1. [Visual Studio Code](https://code.visualstudio.com/)
 1. [Git](https://git-scm.com/)